Low-Residue Dog Food – The What, Why, When and How

 But then, diarrhea could also be a sign that something is up – could be an allergy or food intolerance, or microbial infection.
 If the diarrhea is lasting longer than 48 hours, call your vet.

-See also Blue Buffalo Wilderness Senior Chicken Recipe Grain-Free Dry Dog Food – Detailed Review
+See also Blue Buffalo Wilderness Rocky Mountain Recipe Red Meat Dinner Puppy Grain-Free Canned Dog Food – Detailed Review

 4. Small and Hard Poop